 Field Data Type Description Behavior and Usage Operation Modes Character The mode of operation for the instrumented function.
-This field appears on the Safety Requirement Specification datasheet and contains the following values: Normal: By default, this is the value that is selected.
-Abnormal: If you select this value, the following fields are enabled: Abnormal StatesOperation ModeDescription Operator Interface Requirement Text A description of the Operator Interface requirements.
+This field appears on the Safety Requirement Specification datasheet and contains the following values: Normal : By default, this is the value that is selected.
+Abnormal : If you select this value, the following fields are enabled: • Abnormal States • Operation Mode Description Operator Interface Requirement Text A description of the Operator Interface requirements.
 This field appears on the Safety Requirement Specification datasheet, and a value is set by default.
 You can remove this text and enter your own values.
 PIF Description Character Stores a description of the instrumented function.
 On the datasheet, this field appears as a text box labeled IF Description , in which you can enter your own value.
 PIF ID Character An ID for the instrumented function.
 On the datasheet, this field appears as a text box labeled IF ID, in which you can enter your own value.
 This value will appear in the list of Instrumented Functions on the left pane on the SIL Analysis Summary page.
 This field is required.
 Pre Alarm Number A number representing the point on the process variable range at which the pre-alarm should be triggered.
 This field appears on the Safety Requirement Specification datasheet.
 Process Service Description Text A description of the specifications for the process service.
 This field appears on the Safety Requirement Specification datasheet.
 Process Speed Number A number representing the time in seconds that the process for which the instrumented function takes to complete.
 None

-Field Data Type Description Behavior and Usage Required Probability of Failure Number Number A number that represents the target probability that an instrumented function failure will occur. • If the value in the SIL Assessment Method field is Risk Matrix - Internal, this field is disabled and populated automatically based on the SIL requirements from the Risk Matrix. • If the value in the SIL Assessment field is Layer of Protection Analysis Internal, this field is disabled and populated automatically with the difference between the values in the Mitigated Consequence Frequency field and the Required Mitigated Consequence Frequency field on the LOPA datasheet.
+A number that represents the target probability that an instrumented function failure will occur.
+If the value in the SIL Assessment Method field is Risk Matrix - Internal, this field is disabled and populated automatically based on the SIL requirements from the Risk Matrix.
+If the value in the SIL Assessment field is Layer of Protection Analysis Internal, this field is disabled and populated automatically with the difference between the values in the Mitigated Consequence Frequency field and the Required Mitigated Consequence Frequency field on the LOPA datasheet.
 For all other SIL Assessment methods, you can type a value manually in the Required Probability of Failure field.
-Note that: • The value that you type must fall within a certain range, which is determined by the value in the Selected SIL Level field.
-If you modify the value in this field will be updated automatically to fall within the correct range of values for that level. • If you try to type a value into the Required Probability of Failure field without first selecting a value from the Selected SIL Level list or you type a value that is outside of the acceptable range, an error range, an error message will appear. ∘ If the value in the SIL Mode field is Low © 2024 General Flectric Company type a value in the
+Note that: • The value that you type must fall within certain range, which is determined by the value in the Selected SIL Level field.
+If you modify the value in the Selected SIL Leve field, the value in this field will be updated automatically to fall within the correct range of values for that level. • If you try to type a value into the Required Probability of Failure field withou first selecting a value from the Selected SIL Level list or you type value that is outside of the acceptable range, an error message will appear.